Robust Data-Driven Control for Systems with Noisy Data: Data Representation of System Modeling

 \section{Data Representation of System Modeling}

-In this section, we first review the results in~\cite{de2019formulas} that connect Willems \textit{et al.}'s fundamental lemma for behavioral system theory and simple linear algebra.
-We next expand the discussion to nonlinear systems with known basis functions, switched linear systems with random but known modes, and supervised learning.
+In this section, we review the results in~\cite{de2019formulas} that connect Willems \textit{et al.}'s fundamental lemma for behavioral system theory and simple linear algebra, and then expand the discussion to switched linear systems.